-After the Main panel appears choose Selected in the drop down Menu and select Add Database Using Wizard.
+After the Main panel appears, click Selected in the dropdown menu and click Add Database Using Wizard.

 Select how you want to set up a connection.
-In this menu, you indicate how you will be adding the database that you want to connect to.
+In this menu, you indicate how you will be adding the database to which you want to connect.
 Each method involves a slightly different set of wizard pages.

-Use a profile invokes: Select a database from a profile.
+Choosing Use a profile invokes Select a database from a profile.
 Specify an alias for the database.
 Register this database as a data source.

-Search the network invokes: Select a database from the network search result.
+Choosing Search the network invokes Select a database from the network search result.
 Specify an alias for the database.
 Register this database as a data source.
-Manually configure a connection to a database invokes:

-Specify catalog options.
-(Only appears if the Lightweight Directory Access Protocol (LDAP) is enabled.)
+Choosing Manually configure a connection to a database invokes Specify catalog options (only appears if the Lightweight Directory Access Protocol [LDAP] is enabled).
 Select a communications protocol.
-Specify communication parameters.
-(A page tailored to the protocol specified on the previous page.)
-Specify information for a database on this system.
-(Only appears if the database is local.)
-Specify information for a database on a remote system.
-(Only appears if the database is remote.)
+Specify communication parameters (a page tailored to the protocol specified on the previous page).
+Specify information for a database on this system (only appears if the database is local).
+Specify information for a database on a remote system (only appears if the database is remote).

-Following is an example choosing the network option.
-Select Search the network option.

-Now choose the Add System button to select a database from the Network.
+Following is an example of what happens if you choose the network option.
+Click Search the network option.
+Now click the Add System button to select a database from the network.

-You can use Discover to retrieve information known about the TCP/IP system and populate the window as shown in the following screen.
+You can use the Discover tool to retrieve information known about the TCP/IP system and populate the window.
 In the Node name field, specify the cataloged system where the database is located.
 The node name you choose must not already exist in the node directory or the admin node directory.